Fly to Croatia

+Fly to Croatia.
 Croatia is a country not to be missed.
 The clear, turquoise waters of the Adriatic Sea are comparable to anything you would experience along the Côte d’Azur of France.
 The generous, proud people throughout the country are inspiring, especially since many of them were witnesses to a war that wreaked havoc to their economy and country not that long ago.
 Then there is the food.
-Oh the food.
-A delicious mix of fresh produce, olive oil, seafood and pasta.
+Oh, the food.
+A delicious mix of fresh produce, olive oil, seafood, and pasta.
 What wouldn’t you like about it?

 A Little Bit About the History of Croatia

-Geographically, Croatia has always been an important country ever since us humans decided trading and conquering lands was a thing.
-With its miles of coastline nestled between Italy, Turkey and Greece, what is now known as Croatia has always been important to those seeking access to trading routes and power in Europe and the Middle East.
+Geographically, Croatia has always been an important country ever since we humans decided trading and conquering lands was a thing.
+With its miles of coastline nestled between Italy, Turkey, and Greece, what is now known as Croatia has always been important to those seeking access to trading routes and power in Europe and the Middle East.

 Croatia’s history is long and filled with conquering forces.
 After Croatia was settled by ancient tribes the Greeks moved in, quickly realizing the area’s geographical importance for their expansion.